-In response to a question about whether there is anything that OPC should do differently in dealing with drafting projects, 14 responses were received.
+In response to a question about whether there is anything that OPC should do differently in dealing with drafting projects, 17 responses were received.
 As was the case with Bills, a significant majority suggested that there was nothing that should be changed.
-However, some comments for improvements related to easier ways to incorporate drafting suggestions from AGS on technical matters, the time taken to manage information flow by email and the need to allocate drafters sooner.
-OPC will consider these suggestions further to improve our service.
+However, some comments for improvements related to the desire for face-to-face meetings and some greater clarity around legal requirements for instruments.